 Christmas trees from 2020

-Nearly seventy groups and individuals have supported us by uploading their tree and wreath photos and videos in 2020 as part of the Virtual Festival of Christmas Trees.
+Nearly seventy groups and individuals supported us by uploading their tree and wreath photos and videos in 2020 as part of the Virtual Festival of Christmas Trees.

 A locally pot-grown Nordmann Pine.